Thousand Islands National Park

 - Geocaching is an activity where participants seek out hidden treasures (geocaches) on the landscape with GPS units.
 Coordinates of the geocaches are uploaded onto a GPS from a geocaching website (www.geocaching.com) and participants set out to find them.
 To find Thousand Islands National Park’s geocaches, look for geocaches under the username Blanding’s Turtle on geocaching.com.
-To borrow a GPS and learn how to geocache, try out our Get Me Geocaching program.

 - Want to dig deeper?
 Try a guided hike with a park interpreter and uncover secrets of your surroundings.
 Check out the Calendar of Events page for dates and times.

 - Seasonal and one-time parking passes can be purchased.
 Permits are valid at Jones Creek, Mallorytown Landing and Landon Bay.

 - Obtain permits from park interpreters at the Mallorytown Landing Visitor Centre with cash, debit, credit or a cheque made out to the Receiver General for Canada.

 - Otherwise, self-register at the green deposit box located at the trailhead.
 Fees can be paid by cash, credit card or a cheque made out to the Receiver General for Canada.
 Signs on the deposit boxes outline the fee details and instructions for self-registration.

 - See our park fees page for a full list of fees.

 - Fees remain in the park and are used to improve facilities and services.